What Is The CTE Dual Credit Program?

-Who Can Participate In The Professional Technical Education Program?
+Who Can Participate In The CTE Dual Credit Program?

 Dual credit courses are open to high school students in grades 9-12 who wish to complete skill-based, college-level courses while attending high school.
 These courses allow high school students to explore career opportunities and areas of interest while establishing an official college transcript.